alexocode/talks/tech/elixir/a-sip-of-elixir/presentation.md

 Q: Familiarity

 ^
 Why almost?
-Not quite as defined in papers etc.
-Why?
+According to Dr. Carl Hewitt (inventor of the actor model in 1973) Why?
 Because Erlang was designed without it's knowledge

 ---